adestefa/machine-learning-in-c/README.md

 <img src="imgs/learning_rate.png" width="400px">

-Running these changes we can see the original output value decreases when we pass it through the learn function
+Running these changes we can see the original random weights decrease toward zero every time we subtract the values.

 <img src="imgs/learn_output.png" width="400px">